HidekiMori-CIT/aenet-lammps/README.md

 pair_coeff      * * v01 Fe 10tw-10tw.ann Fe Fe
 ```

-# Citing of this package
+# Citing of this package and ANN potential
 Please use this bibtex,
 @article{mori2020neural,
   title={Neural network atomic potential to investigate the dislocation dynamics in bcc iron},